Updated: February 06, 2019

 3. You aren’t taking enough time to learn how to make yourself come.

 We are conditioned to believe that sex only lasts as long as it takes for the guy to come.
 Once he does, the sexcapade is over.
 Because of this assumption, women often feel rushed to get their orgasm in first.
 Or, as Hollywood depicts rather misleadingly, at the same time.
-Not only does this completely stress us out, but it’s sometimes unachievable.
+Not only does this completely stress us out, but it’s sometimes not achievable.

 Question: How long does it take a woman to orgasm?
 Answer: As long as it takes her to orgasm.
 There is not a definitive time frame in which all women orgasm.
 It depends on the woman, the circumstance, and the partner.